KSAMissionCtrl/FlightTracker/README.md

 * [FT] Terminators for dynamic maps
 * [FT] Hyperbolic orbital plotting
-* [FT] Real-time calculation of [distance from bodies](https://github.com/Arrowstar/ksptot/blob/5eb5dc990fce6299c4c209995d9a224aeece7da1/helper_methods/astrodynamics/getAbsPositBetweenSpacecraftAndBody.m) for signal delay and solar power readouts
-* [FT] Toggle to display discovered anomalies on dynamic maps
-* [FT] Click on an orbital line to see time & orbital details for that plot point (separate button for static view)
-* [FT] Better use of dynamic tooltips to show planet/moon information in the system overview diagrams
 * [FT] Clicking on the planet in the body overview diagrams brings up a dynamic map of the surface allowing you to choose a view (sat/terrain/biome) where available
 * [FT] New sat/terrain/biome maps for OPM?
-* [FT] Tell the site to remind you when a launch or maneuver is coming up in a few minutes
 * [CR] Roll-up text to give biographies for astronauts
 * [CR] Link for pop-out window when viewing as a full page
 * [CR] Menu for easier browsing between astronaut profiles (with sort options for rank, status, mission)
-* Cookies to allow for stuff like launch ascent FPS and help text
-* Pop-out window should not include the menu, just the craft/roster

 ### Change Log